 There are a lot of charlatans in the hair loss space.
 There are a lot of websites that fake their before-after photos.
 There are a lot of "all-natural" companies that lack integrity, sell useless products, and concoct fake back stories about their founders.
 I'm not one of them.

 On the contrary, I've published peer-reviewed research.
-The progress photos you see here came from my five years of working with readers (not photoshop).
+The progress photos you see here came from my six years of working with readers (not photoshop).
 I don't hide behind a fake identity.
 And I don't endorse or sell products that are scientifically baseless.

 I started this website to (1) cut through the clutter of misinformation, (2) guide people to the right hair loss regimens based on their own needs, and (3) share my research with others.
 In fact, 90% of the information here is entirely free.

 You can contact me via email or phone.
 Phone calls are preferred, since we can interact in real-time and avoid the back-and-forth of emails.
 I try to take calls Monday-Thursday from 10:00am-4:00pm PST.
 Out of respect for others, I limit the calls to 10 minutes.
 If I don't pick up, please leave a voicemail.